Doctor of Musical Arts (DMA) Handbook

 Are you finished?

 Doctoral students must be especially focused on the timing of the final semesters of their degree program.
-You are strongly encouraged to meet with the Graduate Student Services Coordinator or Associate Dean for Academic Affairs well before you plan to graduate to make certain you are meeting all requirements, that you know what remains, and that you will be approved to graduate.
+You are strongly encouraged to meet with the Director of Graduate Student Services or Associate Dean for Student Affairs well before you plan to graduate to make certain you are meeting all requirements, that you know what remains, and that you will be approved to graduate.

 Hooding ceremony

-The School of Music graduation Special Recognition Ceremony takes place on the Saturday immediately after finals week and includes the hooding of graduating School of Music Doctoral students.
-Only those students who have successfully passed the final defense are eligible to participate in the doctoral hooding.
-A student whose defense has been scheduled during the summer semester may petition the Associate Dean for Academic Affairs for permission to participate in the School of Music hooding ceremony.
+The School of Music graduation Recognition Ceremony takes place on the Saturday immediately after finals week and includes the hooding of graduating School of Music Master’s and Doctoral students.
+All students who applied for graduation are eligible to participate in the school’s ceremony, but only those who have completed their final defense are eligible to attend the university doctoral hooding event.
+A student whose defense has been scheduled during the summer semester may petition Graduate Studies for permission to participate in the university ceremony.

-The KU Graduate Studies office holds a doctoral hooding ceremony at the Lied Center for all KU graduating doctoral students.
-Information on the Graduate Studies Doctoral Hooding Ceremony can be found on the Graduate Studies website, KU Doctoral Hooding Ceremony.
+The KU Graduate Studies office holds the doctoral hooding ceremony at the Lied Center for all KU graduating doctoral students.
+Information on the Graduate Studies Doctoral Hooding Ceremony can be found on the Graduate Studies website, https://doctoral-hooding.ku.edu/.
 Please check this site for requirements, tickets, date, and time.

-Information on the University commencement can be found at KU Commencement.
-To order your diploma, refer to KU Registrar: Diplomas.
+Information on the University Commencement can be found at commencement.ku.edu.
+To order your diploma, refer to registrar.ku.edu/diplomas.

 COGSIM (Committee on Graduate Studies in Music)